Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Evaluation

 \subsubsection{Data}

-The DroidLeaks dataset consists of resource leak bugs from open-source Android applications by analyzing commits dedicated to fixing such bugs.
-Each bug in the dataset is associated with a concerned resource type, which is determined by reviewing the corresponding bug-fixing commit.
-For instance, if a commit addresses a resource leak involving \inlinecode{Cursor}, the concerned resource type for that bug is \inlinecode{Cursor}.
+We utilize two datasets, namely \textbf{DroidLeaks}~\cite{liu2019droidleaks} and \textbf{JLeaks}~\cite{icse/Jleaks}, constructed by analyzing commits dedicated to fixing resource leak bugs.
+Each bug in the datasets is associated with a concerned resource type, which is determined by reviewing the corresponding bug-fixing commit.
 By retrieving the bug-fixing commit and the previous commit, both the buggy and fixed versions are obtained for each bug.

-In the original DroidLeaks dataset, 116 bugs were considered for evaluating the performance of eight commonly used resource leak detectors, namely Code Inspection~\cite{codeinspection}, Infer~\cite{infer}, Lint~\cite{lint}, FindBugs~\cite{findbugs}, Relda2-FS~\cite{wu2016relda2}, RElda2-FI~\cite{wu2016relda2}, Elite~\cite{liu2016understanding}, and Verifier~\cite{vekris2012towards}.
-For our evaluation, we attempt to obtain all the 116 bugs and successfully obtain both the buggy and fixed versions for 86 of them (some commits are unavailable due to application maintenance issues).
-Thus, we conduct experiments based on the 86 bugs (experimented bugs), resulting in a collection of 172 code snippets encompassing {28} different concerned resource types, such as \inlinecode{Cursor} and \inlinecode{InputStream}.
+\begin{itemize}[leftmargin=15pt] \item \textbf{DroidLeaks}: This dataset comprises resource leak bugs sourced from open-source Android applications.
+Originally, the DroidLeaks dataset included 116 bugs used to assess the performance of eight widely-used resource leak detectors~\cite{codeinspection,infer,lint,spotbugs,wu2016relda2,liu2016understanding,vekris2012towards}.
+In our evaluation, we attempt to acquire all 116 bugs, successfully obtaining both the buggy and fixed versions for 86 of them.
+Consequently, the final collection comprises 172 code snippets covering 28 different resource types, such as \inlinecode{Cursor}.

+\item \textbf{JLeaks}: This is a more recent dataset containing resource leak bugs from open-source Java projects.
+The original JLeaks dataset included 1,094 bugs used to evaluate the performance of three widely-used resource leak detectors~\cite{spotbugs,infer,pmd}.
+For our evaluation, we filtered out instances based on two conditions: 1) the resource type is annotated, and 2) both the buggy and fixed versions are free of syntax errors.
+This filtering process resulted in 784 bugs (1,568 code snippets) encompassing 368 different resource types. \end{itemize}